isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 		</tr>
 		<tr>
 			<td>Where can I find the list of CCAs for DSA?</td>
-			<td>The new DSA CCA list will be put up after MOE’s release of DSA information.</td>
+			<td>The 2023 DSA CCA list is available on our school website. </td>
 		</tr>
 		<tr>
 			<td>Is there a DSA quota for each CCA or on the whole?</td>